 - 1 tbs honey

-- Place all your ingredients into a blender, whizz up until you have a thick creamy consistency
+- Place all your ingredients (except for the pistachio nuts) into a blender, and whizz up until you have a thick creamy consistency

 - Add more honey if you want a sweeter flavour and whizz again

-- I prefer to use mano pulp for my mango lassi rather than the fresh fruit.
-You can find large tins of mango pulp in Asian greengrocers
+- I use mango pulp and fresh mangoes for my mango lassi.
+You can find large tins of mango pulp in Asian greengrocers.

 - If you want a more tart flavour, add a squeeze of lime